-To another option, you might also be wanting to have locks with different brands, and you want them to work with a similar key.
+You might also want to have locks with different brands, and you want them to work with a similar key.

-All you need to note is, before changing the locks, it is advisable to look for a locksmith who will supply some of the consists in with a matching key.
+All you need to note is that before changing the locks, it is advisable to look for a locksmith who will supply some of them with

 This will help increase convenience while opening them.